Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 How To Fix Loose or "Sloppy" Steering Parts -

-To improve the steering on an IH Cub Cadet garden tractor, is to remove,
+To improve the steering on a Cub Cadet garden tractor, is to remove, disassemble,

-disassemble, clean, inspect, repair as necessary, reassemble, adjust, then
+clean, inspect, repair as necessary, reassemble, adjust, then lubricate the

 Zerk grease fitting.
 By the way - adjustments